nickheyer/DiscoFlix/README.md

 cd path/of/where/you/would-like-to-install-discoflix
 ```

-Download DiscoFlix by running the below command, or download the zip directly [HERE](https://github.com/nickheyer/DiscoFlix/raw/main/DiscoFlix.zip) and unzip.
+Download DiscoFlix by running the below command
 ```bash
 git clone https://github.com/nickheyer/DiscoFlix
 ```